allwefantasy/byzer-llm/README.md

 t = RAG()
 print(t.generate_answer(context=context,question="Byzer SQL是什么？"))
 ```

+The first parameter of the `byzerllm.prompt` is the `llm` instance, the following type can be accepted:

+1. lambda function: the lambda function will accept the `self` as the parameter, and then you can access the llm instance by self
+2. string: the string is the model name, we will create the llm instance by the model name automatically.
+3. llm: the llm instance.

+Notice that the llm instance we mentioned above is the `ByzerLLM` instance.

 If you only want to get the prompt which is bind the parameters instead of execute the prompt, you can use the following code: